programmfabrik/fylr-plugin-numeric-id-auto-incrementer/README.md

 # Numeric ID auto incrementer plugin

 This server plugin for [fylr](https://docs.fylr.io) allows automatically setting the values of numeric ID fields when saving data.
 IDs are assigned in numerical order starting from 1 for each combination of values present in a defined set of base fields (see example below).
-Please note that the ID field as well as all base fields are expected to be grouped inside the same nested field.
+Please note that the ID field as well as all base fields are expected to be either grouped inside the same nested field or located at the root level of the object.

 ## Installation